JoelNiklaus/LegalDatasets/finetune/german_argument_mining/README.md

 ### Supported Tasks and Leaderboards

-The dataset can be used for multi-label text classification tasks, more specifically, for argument mining.
+The dataset can be used for multi-class text classification tasks, more specifically, for argument mining.

 ### Languages